Brazil's economy shrinks for first time since 2009

-SAO PAULO Brazil's economy contracted in the third quarter for the first time since early 2009 as a steep drop in investment showed flagging confidence in what was recently one of the world's most attractive emerging markets.
+SAO PAULO Brazil's economy contracted in the third quarter for the first time since early 2009, falling short of expectations yet again as plunging investment underscored eroding confidence in what was recently one of the world's most promising emerging markets.

 The economy shrank 0.5 percent between July and September from the prior three months, government statistics agency IBGE said on Tuesday, missing forecasts in what has become a disappointing routine over the last three years.
 Gross domestic product had been expected to drop 0.2 percent, according to the median forecast of 40 economists polled by Reuters.